 Sikh Ceremonies by Sir Jogendra Singh.
 Ludhiana

-The hall was used for various purposes over the years, including overnight stays for a large contingent of marchers in the late 1970s who had marched from Scotland to bring the government’s attention to rising unemployment.
-The hall was also privileged to hold the first-ever International Panjabi Conference in 1980, including a fine arts and books display.
-The conference, later on, helped to introduce the teaching of Punjabi in schools in Britain.
+The hall has been utilized for various purposes over the years.
+In the late 1970s, it provided overnight accommodation to a large group of marchers who walked from Scotland to bring attention to the issue of rising unemployment.
+Additionally, the hall had the honor of hosting the first-ever International Panjabi Conference in 1980, which included a display of fine arts and books.
+This conference also played a significant role in introducing the teaching of Punjabi in schools throughout Britain.

 Short Extract from Treasures of Sikh Faith